 Helpful Campus Offices & Programs

-At the University of Arkansas, parents and families play an essential role in the overall success of students.
+Parent and Family Programs: At the University of Arkansas, parents and families play an essential role in the overall success of students.
 We strive to ensure that the college experience is rewarding, both academically and socially for your student.
 By providing important resources, communication, education and relationships to our parents, we can help our students by giving them the necessary support that will enable them to accomplish their goals.

 The Parent Partnership Association is dedicated to helping families transition into the University, encourage mutual understanding and to facilitate communication between parents, students, and the University.
 The Association also seeks to promote and sponsor programs and services that meet the needs of parents and students, and involve parents in the life of the University Community.